 In fact, "you've played it before" is perhaps the biggest criticism I can lob against the game.

 When I saw the title's gorgeous new art style, which makes Link and friends look like adorable wooden dolls in an elaborate playset, I thought that Nintendo was going to rework the game from the bottom up.
-But as I played through the game, I realized that the overworld layout, dungeon maps, bosses and even script were exactly the same as in 1993.
+But as I played through the game, I realized that the overworld layout, dungeon maps, bosses and even script were almost exactly the same as in 1993.
 If you remember an obscure solution to a puzzle from back then, it probably still works.

 One new feature, however, is the dungeon creator.
 This allows Link to progress through custom-built dungeons in order to complete specialized challenges.

 After you complete the first two dungeons, you can employ series regular Dampé the gravedigger to mix and match chambers to create your very own dungeon to explore.
 Just building a dungeon in the first place is a pretty good puzzle, since you need to make sure that every room's exits and entrances line up, and you'll often have to work under constraints, like where you can put treasure or rooms with locked doors.
-Going through these is also fun, even if they're all rooms that you've seen before.

 I was surprised to find that, aside from the dungeon creator, there's not really much new in Link's Awakening.
 It's got all the same enemies, weapons and townsfolk as before, and the story doesn't go into any more detail about Koholint Island or Link's potential paramour, Marin.